Dinosaurs for Hire (video game): Development and release

-Dinosaurs for Hire was published by Sega, which created the game through Sega Interactive Development Division.
 Sega employee Mike Latham was a fan of comic books, including Dinosaurs for Hire, and he pushed for the company to create a video game adaptation.
-In 1992, Sega reached a licensing deal with Malibu Comics to create a Dinosaurs for Hire game.
+In 1992, Sega reached a licensing deal with Malibu Comics to create such a game, through Sega Interactive Development Division.
 Latham devised the basic storyline, and Sega spent a year designing the game.
 Tom Mason, the comics' creator, offered advice and answered questions as a consultant early in development.
 Sega wanted the game to include a flying creature, leading to Cyrano's creation.
 Aside from his game appearance, Cyrano was also introduced in the comics.
 Cyrano was designed by Mason, and initially was planned as a fourth playable character.

 Mark Nausha and Stu Kosoy respectively served as the project's director and producer.
 The game's engine, titled "Lobster", was programmed by Christopher Warner and Robert Morgan; the rest of the programming team consisted of John Kuwaye, Steven Lashower, Jack Loh, David Chaplin, and Mike Terlecki.
 The graphics were created by Dave Russ, Art Wong, Albert Co, Todd Tomlinson, Doug Nishimura, and Barbara Meyers.
 The music was composed by Paul Gadbois and Dave Delia.

 Dinosaurs for Hire had been scheduled for a May 1993 release.
 Test groups responded favorably to the game, prompting Sega to put it back into development to add additional features, including more explosions and "smart-aleck remarks" according to Mason.
-It was released in the U.S. in October 1993.
+The game was published by Sega, and released in North America in October 1993.